joaocarbonell/test/README.md

 docker-compose up --build -d
 ```
 #### Dependencies
-Need to rum on the root of project
+Need to run on the root of project
 ```
 npm install
 ```